Ekitji/siem/procmon/readme.md

 To prepare Procmon logs for ingestion into a SIEM:

-1. Use a script (PowerShell provided one, or your preferred tool) to **convert CSV → NDJSON**.
+1. Use the csvtondjsonv.ps1 script (powershell provided one) to **convert CSV → NDJSON**.
    - Each row becomes a JSON object.
    - NDJSON (Newline-Delimited JSON) is optimized for bulk ingestion.
 2. If the NDJSON file is very large:
-   - Split it into smaller chunks (e.g., up to 1000 MB per file).
+   - Split it into smaller chunks using provided script splitndjson.ps1 (e.g., up to 1000 MB per file).
    - Ensure each chunk is valid NDJSON (one JSON object per line).
-3. These splitted NDJSON files can now be ingested into SIEM tools like **Splunk, Elastic** without performance issues.
+3. These splitted NDJSON files can now be ingested into SIEM tools like **Elastic** without performance issues.
+You can use provided script importtoelastic.ps1 to ingest the ndjson files.

 > **Tip:** Always validate the NDJSON after conversion and splitting to avoid ingestion errors.